 Higher Education Reaches Out to Rural Students

-After the 2016 election highlighted the frustrations felt by the 14 percent of Americans who live in rural areas, some colleges are reassessing how they recruit applicants, hoping to ensure these underrepresented students find seats–and feel welcome–at universities.
+After the 2016 election highlighted the frustrations felt by the 14 percent of Americans who live in rural areas, some colleges are reassessing how they recruit applicants.
+The hope is to ensure these underrepresented students find seats — and feel welcome — at universities.

 Now, some colleges are doing more to reel these students in.
 When he learned that students who live in remote parts of the Lone Star State often would skip touring the campus altogether, Scott McDonald, director of admissions at Texas A&M, organized bus trips to bring these students to campus.

 “In terms of diversity, geography is just as important as racial and ethnic,” McDonald told The New York Times.

 Last fall, Clemson University expanded the eligibility criteria of its Emerging Scholars program to include rural students.
 The program accepts low-income South Carolina high school students, enrolls them in Clemson summer classes after their freshman year of high school, arranges local college tours and helps fund their education.

 “The challenges in rural communities are very real — funding, teacher recruitment and retention, access to technology, poverty, ever-changing expectations, and professional development and support,” former U.S. Secretary of Education John B. King, Jr. told The Hechinger Report last year.
 “These issues, though national, are often felt first, deepest and longest in rural schools.”

 Rural students face a variety of challenges when pursuing education after high school, beyond colleges being far from where their families live.
 For many of these students, college is an abstract in itself: Rural students often grow up imagining a life that begins and ends in their hometowns.
 The jobs that surround them tend to be trade-focused or shift work, not requiring a potentially costly college degree.